Skip to content

 • Employ Strong Encryption: To protect your data while it is in transit, make sure your VPN is using extremely strong encryption, such as AES-256-bit encryption.

 • Update Software Frequently: To address any vulnerabilities that hackers might exploit, keep your VPN and VPS software updated.
+For complete baseline security tips, take a look at our guide on how to VPS security tips.

 • Turn on a Firewall: Configure firewall rules (such as UFW or iptables) to prevent unauthorized users from accessing your VPN server and to prohibit unauthorized users.